denysvitali/bbcr1-spotify/README.md

 Crystal app that adds every played song from BBC R1 to a Spotify playlist

+## Demo

+You can see an automatically generated playlist [here](https://open.spotify.com/user/1194450862/playlist/2PfWoub4VBtfauN0JDvIoO) and you can follow it if you want

 ## Usage

 Warning: the project is still in development!